Veteran’s Family Caregivers

 - Monthly financial support.

-Salute to Recovery at AACSalute to Recovery is a comprehensive program at Desert Hope Treatment Center, an American Addiction Centers (AAC) treatment facility in Las Vegas, Nevada.
+Salute to Recovery is a comprehensive program at Desert Hope Treatment Center, an American Addiction Centers (AAC) treatment facility in Las Vegas, Nevada.
 Salute to Recovery is designed for veterans with co-occurring mental health and substance abuse who have symptoms that severely impact themselves and the people round them.
+Learn how VA benefits may cover treatment.

 Treatment is based on a team approach and focuses on promoting resilience through successful methods of helping veterans engage in positive decision-making and sustainable positive changes in their lives.
 Evidence-based treatments include: